-• Relations with China.
-Pakistan continues to enjoy close and stable relations with China.
+Relations with China.
+Pakistan continues to enjoy close and stable relations with China, with increasingly strong economic relations in recent years.
 The two countries share a common interest in preserving the balance and stability of the region.
-The political and economic fundamentals of Pakistan-China relations remain sound, with bilateral trade exceeding U.S.\$14.2 billion in 2013-14, and are reflected in frequent high-level exchanges between the two governments.
+The political and economic fundamentals of Pakistan-China relations remain sound, with bilateral trade exceeding U.S.\$18 billion in 2015-16, and are reflected in frequent high-level exchanges between the two governments.
 Economic cooperation between the countries includes Chinese investments and financial assistance in port, railway, mining, coal and nuclear power projects, with a focus on the Xinjiang province bordering Pakistan.
-In November 2014, China and Pakistan reached inter-governmental agreement on a package of significant investments, loans and grants for infrastructure development and energy projects in Pakistan and enhanced economic cooperation between the two countries over the medium term.

-The China-Pakistan Free Trade Agreement (CPFTA) was signed on 24 November 2006 and has been implemented from 1 July 2007.
+The China-Pakistan Free Trade Agreement (CPFTA) was signed on 24 November 2006 and implemented from 1 July 2007.
 The CPFTA covers trade in goods and investment.
 A free trade agreement relating to trade in services was signed on 21 February 2009 and came into effect on 10 October 2009.
+The two countries have been negotiating the second phase of the CPFTA since 2011 and six meetings have been held for this purpose.

-In July 2013, during Prime Minister Sharif's first official visit to China, the countries signed a memorandum of understanding on the China-Pakistan Economic Corridor, principally regarding the development of Gwadar Port (a warm-water, deep-sea port on the Arabian Sea at Gwadar, in the Pakistan province of Balochistan) and related infrastructure.
-The eventual aim of the China-Pakistan Economic Corridor is to enhance trade, investment, regional integration and connectivity between Pakistan and China by building further rail, road, gas, oil pipelines and fibre optic links.
+In July 2013, during Prime Minister Mian Muhammad Nawaz Sharif's first official visit to China, the countries signed a memorandum of understanding on the CPEC.
+The aim of CPEC is to enhance trade, investment, regional integration and connectivity between Pakistan and China by investing in infrastructure and has already resulted in significant progress (see "Overview of Pakistan's Economy - China-Pakistan Economic Corridor (CPEC)").